Why to Vote No on Amendment 7

 When Amendment 7 was put on the ballot by the Missouri legislature, it did so without Democratic votes.
 Democrats in the Missouri House and Senate almost entirely voted against it.

-Democrats are Already Using Ranked Voting
+Democrats are Already Using Ranked Choice Voting

 Democrats in Missouri were planning to use ranked choice voting in the 2024 primary, but the national party asked them to wait until next cycle.
 (Ranking does need at least three candidates before it can be different from the current system).